Bachelor's - your first degree

 Take a bridging course in English and Foundation studies and Diplomas through our La Trobe Melbourne partners:

 You can study at La Trobe University in your own country, with one of our partner universities.

 Come to La Trobe for a semester or a year as an exchange or a study abroad student.

 Study your degree online

-We offer two degrees fully online, our Master of Nursing Science and Master of Business Administration.
+We offer a number of degrees fully online, our Master of Nursing Science and Master of Business Administration.
 Find out the details.